ItsDoot/bevy/docs/profiling.md

 `cargo run --release --features bevy/trace_chrome`

+Alternatively, if you're not using the main `bevy` dependency: `cargo run --release --features bevy_log/tracing-chrome`

 After running your app a `json` file in the "chrome tracing format" will be produced.
 You can open this file in your browser using <https://ui.perfetto.dev>.
 It will look something like this:

 ![image](https://user-images.githubusercontent.com/2694663/141657409-6f4a3ad3-59b6-4378-95ba-66c0dafecd8e.png)